Do the Pics You ‘Like’ on Social Media Reinforce Silly Body Elitism Standards?

-Dr. Chris Donaghue is a lecturer, therapist and host of the LoveLine podcast, a weekly expert on The Amber Rose Show, and a frequent co-host on TV series The Doctors.
+Dr. Chris Donaghue is a lecturer, therapist and host of the LoveLine podcast.
 He previously hosted WE tv’s Sex Box and Logo’s Bad Sex.
 He authored the book Sex Outside the Lines: Authentic Sexuality in a Sexually Dysfunctional Culture and has been published in various professional journals and top magazines, from The New York Times and Newsweek to Cosmo and National Geographic.
 Follow him on Twitter (@chrisdonaghue) and Instagram (@drdonaghue).

 Featured photo by Lordn via iStock